oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 # Automated Smart Farming System: Research-Replica

-> Tasks of that project includes selecting a quality research paper, understand it, reproduce its results, and present your work at the end of the semester.
+> This project involved selecting a quality research paper, understanding it, reproducing its results, and presenting the work at the end of the semester.

-Developed as part of the Mini Research Project (EN5903) under the guidance of Dr. Samiru Gayan at University of Moratuwa in 2024.
+Developed as part of the Mini Research Project (EN5903) under the guidance of Dr. Samiru Gayan at the **University of Moratuwa (2024)**.

-The project is a **reproduction and enhancement** of the ioT-based smart farming system proposed in a research paper by **Mobasshir Mahbub (2019)**, whose code was published under the **MIT License**.
+The project is a **reproduction and enhancement** of the ioT-based smart farming system proposed in a research paper by **Mobasshir Mahbub (2019)**, originally released under the **MIT License**.

 This repository includes the exsiting paper detalis, what I implemented and what I modified from the original design.